Admission & Enrollment

 - Application Fee of $150.00 payable to HMEI (non-refundable after the Cancellation Period)

 Applicants submitting transcripts from a foreign college or university, not accredited by a United States accrediting agency, must submit an official, independent evaluation of their degree program in order to establish U.S. degree equivalency.
-Official independent evaluation of a degree program may be obtained through World Education Services.
-Please see www.wes.org/application for more information.
+Official independent evaluation of a degree program may be obtained through an AMS recognized U.S. credential evaluation service .
+Please see www.naces.org/members for more information.

 Documentation of English Language Proficiency